 Dragsness Hot Pots

-Another beautiful hot pot can be found in the northeast of the Westfjords.
+Another beautiful hot pot can be found in the northeast of the Westfjords in Iceland.
 The Dragsness hot pots are free of charge and are located right by the road in the small town of Dragsness.
 You don’t have to pay an entrance fee here, but the pools don’t look very natural, as they consist of blue plastic tubs.

 The water in each tub has a slightly different temperature and from the hot pots you can have a wonderful view of the sea.